Premium

 .

-The tacky bridesmaids’ dresses, the packed church of relatives stuffed, grudgingly, in all their finery.
+The tacky bridesmaids8217; dresses, the packed church of relatives stuffed, grudgingly, in all their finery.
 The corny wedding band, or, worse yet, the twerpy D.J. corralling the single women for the hated bouquet toss.

-The couple, both 34, didn’t want the exchange of their vows on stage like a spectacle and they did not want to blindly follow a set of rituals that held no meaning for them.
+The couple, both 34, didn8217;t want the exchange of their vows on stage like a spectacle and they did not want to blindly follow a set of rituals that held no meaning for them.
 They wanted a way to preserve the reverence of the occasion in a private moment for themselves, while still celebrating their wedded bliss with family and friends.

 Thus was born the Thompson Tournament of Love, held a few weeks ago at a Simsbury, Connecticut, bowling alley.
 The bride wore denim, the groom black Converse.
 And the parents proudly greeted guests in customized bowling shirts.

-“There’s definitely a total irreverence to our approach…then there’s the pragmatic side of us that said, ‘Why in God’s name would we spend all this money…to fill a church for an hour?’” says Rob Thompson.
+8220;There8217;s definitely a total irreverence to our approach8230;then there8217;s the pragmatic side of us that said, 8216;Why in God8217;s name would we spend all this money8230;to fill a church for an hour?8217;8221; says Rob Thompson.

-As couples try to recapture the sanctity of an event whose meaning gets buried in a sea of frilly white and lost in the frenzy of the $72-billion wedding industry, more and more couples like the Thompsons are shunning stodgy traditions in favour of personal twists.
+As couples try to recapture the sanctity of an event whose meaning gets buried in a sea of frilly white and lost in the frenzy of the 72-billion wedding industry, more and more couples like the Thompsons are shunning stodgy traditions in favour of personal twists.

 Story continues below this ad